MichaelCurrin/twitterverse/docs/setupGuide.md

 Setting up the database.
 ```
 $ python -m lib.database --help
-# Now follow the usage guide to setup the database, with or without default data.
+# Now follow the usage guide to setup the database with tables and populate them with Place data.
 ```

 Get a summary of db stats.